exercism/vimscript/TRACK_HINTS.md

 #### Type mismatch exceptions

 Older Vims don't like changing types for the same variable.
-If your tests use global variables, unlet them in a `Before` block at the top of the Vader file.
+If your tests use global variables, `unlet!` them in a `Before` block at the top of the Vader file.

 When each test uses `let expected = ...`, then put this at the top: